Consider this simple authenticated encryption scheme:

 Now the session has only one unique interpretation; all ambiguity is removed:

-Or a bit that encodes whether a string is the last one in a message:
+Alternatively, we can use a frame bit to encode whether a string is the last one in a message: